Beartz

 The castle has become the base for a society of artists called Be-artz led by local artists in the Béarn.

 Although this is a French Village and a ‘Bonjour’ is appreciated as you walk past people, English is spoken and understood by many, and it’s very friendly to foreigners.
-Sauveterre is also on the Camino, and you will come across backpacking pilgrims walking on their way to Santiago de Compostela.
+Sauveterre is also on the Camino de Compostella, and you will come across backpacking pilgrims walking on their way to Santiago.

-As you approach the Castle and its tower at the entrance you will find a stone spiral staircase leading up to the top of the tower with its 360 degree view over the landscape.
+As you approach the Castle of BeArtz and its tower at the entrance you will find a stone spiral staircase leading up to the top of the tower with its 360 degree view over the landscape.
 The skies and the landscape are spectacular.
+The skies are constantly chaning.

 The village is set on a cliff overlooking the river, the Gave d’Oleron, and the Pyrenees mountains.
 There is a terrace from which to view and a descent to the river.